India's foreign minister out of G-7 meeting over COVID risk - WTMJ

 Indian External Affairs Minister Subrahmanyam Jaishankar tweeted that he was “made aware yesterday evening of exposure to possible Covid positive cases.
 As a measure of abundant caution and also out of consideration for others, I decided to conduct my engagements in the virtual mode.”

-Britain’s Foreign Office, which organized the meeting, did not immediately confirm whether any delegates had tested positive.
+Britain’s Foreign Office, which organized the meeting, did not immediately confirm reports that two members of the Indian delegation had tested positive.

 Delegates attending the event at Lancaster House in London have been observing social distancing and are separated by transparent screens in meetings, and are tested daily for the virus.